Ultrasound Case Study

 Scaphotrapeziotrapezoid joint osteoarthritis

 Once you have recovered from the ‘tongue-twister’ of a title…I hope you will find this useful.

 The Scaphotrapeziotrapezoid (STT) complex can be overlooked as a source of symptoms within musculoskeletal assessment clinics.
 It is the second most common cause of wrist arthritis, which often causes surprise.

-Patients typically present with a diffuse aching pain in the radial aspect of the wrist, potentially in the distribution in Figure 1.
+Patients typically present with a diffuse aching pain in the radial aspect of the wrist, potentially in the distribution.
 It is often aggravated with gripping,and repetitive upper limb activities.

 This patient presented with a 1 year history of an intermittent catching pain over the radial aspect of the wrist.
 He previously underwent a successful ultrasound guided injection of the STT joint which offered him six months complete relief from his symptoms.
 Unfortunately, his symptoms returned and he had been re-referred.

 During the clinical examination, there was a significant restriction of radial deviation which was uncomfortable.
 There was no tenderness through the region of APL and EPB, and 1st CMC compression was unremarkable, although there was some joint line tenderness on palpation.
 Radiocarpal joint flexion and extension were unremarkable.
 Resisted wrist extension/flexion was unremarkable.
 It was difficult to localise his symptoms from the clinical examination.